nasiratt92/WDI35-Project-Four/README.md

 - Creating a date picker using a React plugin without using HTML form field type "Date".
 Initially I intended to use [bulma-calender](https://wikiki.github.io/components/calendar/) an extension to my CSS framework, however after few hours I was not able to integrate this into the form field due to time, and I changed my method of approach to a React plugin (react-day-picker).
 The plugin was easily installed and was simple to import into the form.
 - Uploading an image of the drink using file picker.
 This was a challenge I imposed on myself to after completing project MVP.
 The backend model contained a field type:Buffer to store image.
 The front end form submission had a field type: "file" was created.
 However, I was not able to understand the props which were handed over and was not able to write a function store the image.

-As an overview this project served as a learning curve for many developer skills, the most important being time management.
+As an overview, this project served as a learning curve for many developer skills, the most important being time management.
 I had achieved my MVP and second degree MVP development, however, I was not able to fully complete the additional features.
 Which resulted in time shortage on some frontend development and styling.

 ---